CTS Staff

 *Joined CTS in 2014.

-Whitney received a Bachelor of Music degree in trombone performance with a Performer’s Certificate from the Eastman School of Music (Rochester, NY) in 2010.
-She then graduated from the Cleveland Institute of Music in 2012 with a Master of Music degree in trombone performance.
-Her primary teachers have included Massimo La Rosa, Mark Kellogg, Dr. John Marcellus, and Mark Salatino.
-Whitney grew up in Rochester, New York and currently resides in South Euclid, Ohio.
+Whitney grew up in Rochester, New York, and currently resides in Jacksonville, Florida.
+She received a Bachelor of Music degree in trombone performance from the Eastman School of Music and a Master of Music degree in trombone performance from the Cleveland Institute of Music.
+Her primary teachers include Mark Kellogg, Dr. John Marcellus, and Mark Salatino.

 Collaborative Pianists